wizswap/wizswap-uikit/README.md

-# Wakanda UIkit
+# Wiz UIkit

-Wakanda UIkit is a set of React components and hooks used to build pages on Wakanda's apps.
+Wiz UIkit is a set of React components and hooks used to build pages on Wiz's apps.
 It also contains a theme file for dark and light mode.

 ## Install

-`yarn add @wakandaswap-libs/uikit`
+`yarn add @wizswap-libs/uikit`

 ## Setup

 ### Theme

-Before using Wakanda UIkit, you need to provide the theme file to styled-component.
+Before using Wiz UIkit, you need to provide the theme file to styled-component.

 ```
 import { ThemeProvider } from 'styled-components'
-import { light, dark } from '@wakandaswap-libs/uikit'
+import { light, dark } from '@wizswap-libs/uikit'
 ...
 <ThemeProvider theme={isDark}>...</ThemeProvider>
 ```